Best Practices: Image Editor

 Stay within these recommended dimensions to ensure your images are responsible and load properly.

-Image Dimensions 600 - 800 pixels This size is optimal for mobile & desktop devices.
+Image Dimensions | 600 - 800 pixels |

-Resolution 72 pixels per inch (PPI) This PPI will ensure a clear image.
+Resolution | 72 pixels per inch (PPI) |

 General Tips